claytondunavant/sales-scout/README.md

 ### React Frontend

-- [ ] create functional framework for the website
+- [X] create functional framework for the website
-    - [X] create rough skeleton of website with React Router
 - [ ] connect sign up to the DB
 - [ ] make the website look nice and mobile-friendly
+- [ ] little fixes
+    - [ ] make the signup only allow email and zip